sekirocc/donde-server/README.md

 ## Project layout

-* `library` contains the main library `FeatureLibraries` for other feature related services, such as extract service, search service. this is the main engine.

-* `proto` contains protobuf definitions for common api, and grpc services definitions. servers are typically implementations of these grpc services.
+* `proto` contains protobuf definitions for common api, grpc services definitions. servers are typically implementations of these grpc services.

+* `api` proto files are compiled to api directory.

-* `servers` has source codes to build various standalone server binaries. such as `feature_extract` `feature_search` `feature_search_worker`. servers has dependency to library and proto
+* `src` has source codes to build various standalone server binaries.

 * `tests` contains tests, they test the `FeatureLibraries` library. tests has dependency to library.

+* `contrib` contains json samples, static assets etc.

 ## Usage